Violence prevention

 • Advocate for action to prevent workplace violence at the system level, working with:

-• Advocate for legislation that demands violence-free workplaces with zero tolerance for verbal, physical, emotional or sexual violence, if it does not already exist in your jurisdiction.
+• Advocate for legislation that demands violence-free workplaces with zero tolerance for verbal, physical, emotional or sexual violence.
+Do this especially if these statutory laws don’t already exist in your jurisdiction.

-• Review inquest reports regarding workplace violence to learn from the recommendations made.
+• Review inquest reports on workplace violence to learn from their recommendations.

-• Call on and offer to work with governments in developing and implementing multi-sector strategies that involve the collaboration of workplaces, the community and government.
+• Work with governments in developing and implementing multi-sector strategies in collaboration with workplaces, the community and government.

-• Partner with experts in workplace violence to help increase knowledge about workplace and occupational-specific violence that may be affecting your workplace.
+• Partner with experts in workplace violence.
+This can help increase knowledge about workplace and occupational-specific violence at work.

 • Encourage your organization's affiliated accreditation bodies to develop and adopt standards about workplace violence.

-• Collaboratively review and respond to the efforts of other organizations and workplaces to minimize workplace violence and enhance workplace safety.
+• Collaboratively review and respond to the efforts of other organizations and workplaces to reduce violence and enhance workplace safety.

 Provide training to leaders and managers